 - Continuous monitoring post-authorization

-Regardless of which method you choose, the FedRAMP authorization process always involves:
+Regardless of which method (agency sponsorship vs. JAB) you choose, the authorization process always involves:

 - A Full Security Assessment, where the assessment organization submits a Security Assessment report and the provider creates a Plan of Action & Milestones PoAM).
 The security assessment involves evaluating a company’s policies and procedures against a set of requirements from the NIST 800-53 controls to test security authorizations.
 Once granted, continuous assessment and authorization guidelines must be in place to uphold authorization.